Transitional Conditional Independence: Comparison to Other Notions of Conditional Independence

 \end{Rem}

 \begin{Eg} We can now apply the above to $X,Y,Z$ with common domain $\Wcal \times \Tcal$ and $T:\,\Wcal \times \Tcal$ the canonical projection map.
 Then we get:

 where we again now have:

-This shows the close formal relationship between variation conditional independence and transitional conditional independence.
-It then follows from Remark \ref{rem:supp:var-tci-sep} and the general theory in Appendix \ref{sec:sym-sep-asym-sep} with Theorem \ref{thm:plus-t-k-separoid} that $\Indep_{v,T}$ forms a $T$-$\ast$-separoid. \end{Eg}
+This shows the close formal relationship between variation conditional independence and transitional conditional independence $\Indep_\Kk$.
+It then follows from \Cref{rem:supp:var-tci-sep} and the general theory in \Cref{sec:sym-sep-asym-sep} with \Cref{thm:plus-t-k-separoid} that $\Indep_{v,T}$ forms a $T$-$\ast$-separoid.
+One can thus combine $\Indep_\Kk$ and $\Indep_{v,T}$ with a logical ``and'', while still preserving the $T$-$\ast$-separoid rules. \end{Eg}

 It seems, more generally, that one can formulate a (transitional) conditional independence relation in any monad with products and some extra structure.
 We leave this for future research.